 They may also be responsible for performing basic tests and checks on HVAC systems to look for signs of trouble.

-To become an HVAC helper, you generally start by completing a training program or an apprenticeship.
+To start as an HVAC helper, the first step should be finishing a job training program or an apprenticeship.
 It takes an average of several months to a year to complete these programs, which provide hands-on training in the installation and maintenance of HVAC systems.
-Some programs may also include classes in related subjects, such as electrical theory and safety practices.
+Related subjects may be covered in additional classes, such as electrical theory and safety practices.

-After completing a training program or apprenticeship, HVAC helpers then have the option to become certified through any number of organizations, like the HVAC Excellence or the Air Conditioning Contractors of America.
-Becoming certified requires passing a test as well as sufficient on-site work experience or continuing education credits.
+After completing a training program or apprenticeship, HVAC helpers may choose to become certified by a professional organization, such as the HVAC Excellence or the Air Conditioning Contractors of America.
+These certifications typically require passing an exam and may require sufficient on-site work experience or continuing education credits.

-The amount of money that an HVAC helper can earn usually depends on their total experience, the region where they work and the specific company they're working for.
+An HVAC helper's salary will be dependent on their level of experience, the region where they work and the specific company they're working for.

-Generally, HVAC helpers are key members of any heating and cooling team, ensuring professional installation, maintenance, and repair of heating, ventilation, air conditioning and refrigeration systems.
+Overall, an HVAC helper is an important member of a heating and cooling team, helping ensure the quality installation, maintenance, and repair of heating, ventilation, air conditioning and refrigeration systems.
 With the right training and experience, an HVAC helper can become a valuable and well-paid member of the HVAC industry.